cal-adapt/climakitae/docs/README.md

-# For developers: how to build and develop the docs
+# For developers: how to build the docs

 You'll only need to do steps 1 and 3 **once** to build the environment.
 Then, just activate the environment (step 2) and run steps 4-5 to build the docs locally.